HarringayMakerSpace/sonoff-adhoc/README.md

 I had some Sonoff switches lying around and was looking for a simple way to control them from a Raspberry Pi Zero W [(for the voice controlled light switch project)](https://github.com/HarringayMakerSpace/voice-controlled-switch), and didn't want all the messing around configuring Wifi networks, so came up with this approach of using Wifi probe requests to switch the Sonoff on and off.

-This makes it similarly easy to using as 433 MHz remote control switches but uses the built-in Wifi on the Raspberry Pi so it doesn't need the faf of the external 433 Mhz transmitter module.
+This makes the Sonoff similarly easy to using as 433 MHz remote control switches but uses the built-in Wifi on the Raspberry Pi so it doesn't need the faf of the external 433 Mhz transmitter module.

 ## What are Wifi probe requests?